Introduction

 The three elements of RD designs (RDD) are:

 There are two types of RD designs, sharp and fuzzy RDD.
-In this building block we cover the sharp design.
+In this topic we cover the sharp design.
 We start by discussing the setup of a Sharp RDD, followed by a practical example.
-The fuzzy RDD is covered in this buiding block of the series about RDD.
+The fuzzy RDD is covered in this topic of the series about RDD.

 Sharp RDD setup